 After you create your storage account, you can modify its configuration, such as changing the replication option used for the account or changing the access tier for a Blob storage account.
-In the Azure portal, navigate to your storage account, click All settings and then click Configuration to view and/or change the account configuration.
+In the Azure portal, navigate to your storage account, find and click Configuration under SETTINGS to view and/or change the account configuration.

 Depending on the performance tier you chose when creating the storage account, some replication options may not be available.

 Changing the replication option will change your pricing.
 For more details, see Azure Storage Pricing page.